shajahantk/shajahan/index.md

 ## Welcome to My Webpage

-I am an assistant professor in the Department of Physics, National Institute of Technology Karnataka (https://physics.nitk.ac.in/).
+I am an assistant professor in the [Department of Physics, National Institute of Technology Karnataka](https://physics.nitk.ac.in/).

 ### Markdown